zeruhur/plerion/_solo_spacefarer/05_oracle.md

 1. Roll a 1d100 to generate a number between 1 and 100.
 2. Check your roll on the table.
 The oracle will reveal its response.
 3. Consider the response in the context of your question and the current situation.
 Does it fit?
 Does it spark inspiration?
 4. If you have your answer, you're good to go!
 Play to see what happens.
-If you want more details, you can roll for Omens.
+If you want more details, you can roll for Sparks.
-5. If you're stuck, you can roll again, try another Omen, or simply rely on your intuition to decide what happens next.
+5. If you're stuck, you can roll again, try another Spark, or simply rely on your intuition to decide what happens next.

 | Probability         | No, and  | No      | No, but  | Yes, but  | Yes      | Yes, and  |
 |---------------------|----------|---------|----------|----------|----------|-----------|